These are the Yule Log videos to put on your Chromecast this Christmas!

-There have been Yule Log DVDs around for as long as there have been DVD players, but let's face it, these all suck.
-That's a DVD you have to store all year long that always has the same boring music and the same low quality video year after year.
+There have been Yule Log DVDs around for as long as there have been DVD players, but let's face it — they all suck.
+That's a DVD you have to store all year long that always has the same boring music and the same low-quality video year after year.
 We can do better!
 We have the technology!
-With a Chromecast in your big-screen, skip the boring old DVDs and cast one of these excellent Yule Logs instead!
+With a Chromecast and a big-screen TV, skip the boring old DVDs and cast one of these excellent Yule Logs instead!

 Vader Yule Log

-Is this a five hour video of a son burning his father's dead body?
+Is this a five-hour video of a son burning his father's dead body?
 Yes, yes, it is.
 Is that a really morbid thing to put on your digital fireplace this Christmas?
 Yes, yes, it is.
 Is this still a really cool, really nerdy Yule Log?

 Why yes, yes, it is.